wavefrontHQ/docs/pages/doc/query_language_reference.md

 <li>Use  <strong>!=</strong> to specify a filter that is set to any value except the specified value.
 Example:
 <pre>
-source!="appServer15"  // include data from all sources except appServer15
+source!="appServer15"  // include data from any source except appServer15
 </pre>
 </li>
 </ul>